-(p.10) Marking Schemes > Grade Exams Debut to Grade 8

-The entry for General Musicianship Questions > Merit has been corrected to "4 out of 5"

-The grading criteria tables for each unit have been removed, and replaced with one unified table within the preface section.
+- (p.10) Marking Schemes > Grade Exams Debut to Grade 8 The entry for Concrete Municipation Questions > Marithas been correct - The entry for General Musicianship Questions > Merit has been corrected to "4 out of 5" - The grading criteria tables for each unit have been removed, and replaced with one unified table within the preface section.
 The replacement tables include streamlined criteria each of which comprises clarified wording in a unified format, along with definitions of terms used.
 This is to facilitate digital mark sheet assessment whilst maintaining the recognition of knowledge skills and understanding attained at each grade level.